Do you find yourself hiccuping a lot now that you’re pregnant? Are you wondering why that is and what it could mean for your baby?

 How Can I Get Relief From My Hiccups?

 We’ve already explored a few ways to prevent hiccups — eat a balanced diet to avoid indigestion and do not get too emotional or excited.
-Both of which are easier said than done when we are pregnant.
+Both of which are easier said than done normally but especially during pregnancy.

 So what can we do when we inevitably don’t eat properly or when we inevitably do get excited?
 Here are a few tips to help eliminate hiccups:

 - Have things that make you swallow.
 Drinking water, dissolving sugar in the mouth, or sucking on sour candy can all make us swallow, and that motion can help relax the diaphragm.